Institute of Biomedical Research and InnovationDepartment of Immunology, Laboratory of Immunology

 - Publications and Activities

-Anti-cancer treatment with the immune checkpoint-blocking therapy often accompanies inflammatory complication due to overcompensation of the systemic immune system.
+Anti-cancer treatment with immune-checkpoint blockers often accompanies inflammatory complication due to overcompensation of the systemic immune system (immune-related adverse events).
 The ultimate goal of immunotherapy is to guide the immune response to the appropriate intensities in patients; however, the individuals respond to the same treatment differently dependent on their immune status and predisposition to autoimmunity.
-The same factors will affect the vulnerability to spontaneous development of autoimmune diseases.
 We investigate potential diagnostic markers, which enable the prediction of overactive immunity and autoimmunity in tissues.
 These markers may differentiate individuals at a higher risk of inflammatory disorders, which may develop spontaneously or after the immunoenhancing treatment.

 - 1) Ohta, A. A Metabolic Immune Checkpoint: Adenosine in Tumor Microenvironment.
 Front Immunol 7: 109, 2016.

 - 2) Abbott, R.K., Thayer, M., Labuda, J., Silva, M., Philbrook, P., Cain, D.W., Kojima, H., Hatfield, S., Sethumadhavan, S., Ohta, A., Reinherz, E.L., Kelsoe, G., and Sitkovsky, M. Germinal Center Hypoxia Potentiates Immunoglobulin Class Switch Recombination.
 J Immunol 197: 4014-4020, 2016.